 Today the park and museums offer an even richer learning opportunity.
-Our goal is to provide a fun, memorable and productive day for all students and teachers.
+Our goal is to provide a fun, memorable and productive experience for all students and teachers.
 Our field trip planning guide includes in-person and virtual offerings.

 How does energy move through ecosystems?
-Students are invited to assess and compare life in various habitats.
+Students will assess and compare life in two or more habitats.
 Abiotic and biotic properties of each will be explored as well as energy movement through food chains and/or food webs.
 Students will be able to describe why and how some plants and animals adapt for survival.
-The diverse populations and interactions of insects, birds, and wildlife present in different habitats at Cantigny Park.
-STEM is incorporated in activity.
+The diverse populations and interdependent relationships of wildlife in different ecosystems at Cantigny Park will be examined.

-Students will explore biodiversity and make connections with life cycles of plants, trees, insects, and animals and will model and demonstrate the movement of energy through food chains in one ecosystem.
+Students will explore biodiversity and make connections with life cycles of plants, trees, insects, and animals and will model and demonstrate the movement of energy through food chains in an ecosystem.
 Students will be able to explain ways animals adapt for survival.
 Matter, energy and the nitrogen cycle are explored.